-What is propanol?
+What is Propanol?

-Propanol or propyl alcohol uses widely for the production of various organic compounds, intermediates, and solvents in the chemical and pharmaceutical industries.
-Propanol has two isomers like n-propanol or n-propyl alcohol or 1-propanol and isopropanol or 2-propanol with the chemical formula C3H8O or C3H7OH.
+Propanol (propyl alcohol and isopropanol) is used widely for the production of various organic compounds, intermediates, and solvents in the chemical and pharmaceutical industries.
+It has two isomers, n-propanol or n-propyl alcohol or 1-propanol and isopropanol or 2-propanol with the chemical formula C3H8O or C3H7OH.

-Uses of propanol
+Uses of Propanol

-It has two isomers like 1−propanol or n−propyl alcohol and 2−propanol or isopropanol.
-Both the compounds are widely used as a solvent and intermediate in the pharmaceutical and chemical industries.
+Propanol has two isomers, 1−propanol or n−propyl alcohol and 2−propanol or isopropanol.
+Both these organic compounds are widely used as solvents and intermediates in the pharmaceutical and chemical industries.
 They are also used widely in electronic cleaning products.

 - Medicinal use